SEC sues Elon Musk

 That tweet, and subsequent tweets from Musk over the next three hours, caused "significant confusion and disruption in the market for Tesla's stock," as well as harm to investors, the SEC said.
 On the day of Musk's tweet, Tesla's stock shot up nearly 9%.
 It has declined substantially since then.

 Tesla's (TSLA) stock dropped more than 11% in after-hours trading Thursday.

-The company did not immediately respond to a request for comment.
-The SEC declined to comment.
+"This unjustified action by the SEC leaves me deeply saddened and disappointed," Musk said in a statement.
+"I have always taken action in the best interests of truth, transparency and investors.
+Integrity is the most important value in my life and the facts will show I never compromised this in any way."

+Stephanie Avakian, co-director of the SEC's enforcement division, said at a press conference Thursday that the agency is committed to holding people accountable despite "celebrity status or reputation as a technological innovator."

-The complaint also said that Musk rounded up the go-private price to $420 per share "because he had recently learned about the number's significance in marijuana culture" and thought his girlfriend would find it funny.
+The complaint alleged that Musk rounded up the go-private price to $420 per share "because he had recently learned about the number's significance in marijuana culture" and thought his girlfriend would find it funny.
 He was dating the musician Grimes.

 Musk did not consult with any board members, employees or outside advisers before he sent the tweets, according to the SEC.